-Attendance Allowance is a tax-free benefit which helps towards the extra costs faced by people over age 65 or State Pension age (whichever is the higher) who have a disability and so need extra help with personal care.
+Attendance Allowance is a tax-free benefit which helps towards the extra costs faced by people State Pension age or over who have a disability and so need extra help with personal care.
 Payment is not affected by income or whether a person works.
-To qualify, the person must have needed help for six months (unless they are terminally ill - see 'Claims from people who are terminally ill' at' at the end of this leaflet) and be over 65.
+To qualify, the person must have needed help for six months (unless they are terminally ill - see 'Claims from people who are terminally ill' at the end of this leaflet) and be State Pension age or over.
 Attendance Allowance has two levels - lower and higher.

-Claimants can print a claim form at Gov.UK at www.gov.uk/attendance- allowance/how-to-claim and submit it by post to the address shown, or call the Attendance Allowance helpline for a claim form.
-For the phone and website details see 'Contact Details for Patients' at the end of this leaflet
+Claimants can print a claim form from: www.gov.uk/attendance-allowance/how-to-claim and submit it by post to the address shown on the website, or call the Attendance Allowance helpline for a claim form.
+For phone details see 'Contact details for patients' at the end of this leaflet.